ksilin/quarkusconfigrules/README.md

 The Quarkus Kafka Streams tutorial recommends setting the value to `500`.
 This is fine for testing, where we need quick propagation od metadata changes.
 However, in production, we are either leaving this configuration it its default (5 minutes), or setting it to a reasonably high value of 30+ sec.

-Having this property set to a low value can generate an excellsive number of metadata requests, inclreasing teh load on the client itself and the cluster.
+Having this property set to a low value can generate an excessive number of metadata requests, increasing teh load on the client itself and the cluster.

 https://quarkus.io/guides/kafka-streams